 While it may be tempting to buy the product that promises golden skin in 60 minutes, proceed with caution if you haven’t mastered a flawless tan application yet.
 Working with a gradual tanner like Jergens Natural Glow, you can build up a tan in anywhere from 3 to 7 days.
 We think this is best because as the tan starts to develop, you can see if you missed areas or concentrated too heavily on other areas.
 By the time your skin is fully tan, you’ll definitely have mastered the application process and can easily keep your tan looking great all summer long.

 Best Self Tanner Splurges and Deals

 Springtime is here, and it is officially time to get rid of the winter blahs.
 It’s time to think about fun in the sun and getting ready to squeeze into your new bikini.
 But first, you need to think of preparing your skin for the show.
-Let’s face it, after a long dreary winter your skin can look pretty lifeless.
+Let’s face it, after long dreary winter your skin can look pretty lifeless.
 So what can you do?
-Let’s play it safe and grab a bottle of the best self tanner; then you can get ready to shop for that new hot bathing suit.
+Let’s play it safe and grab a bottle of the best self-tanner; then you can get ready to shop for that new hot bathing suit.

 1. DuWop Clear Revolution Shimmering Self-Tanner – Splurge

 If you want a self-tanner that does it all, looks completely natural, has a natural sunscreen, and actually smells good then look no further!
 I honestly can’t say enough about this best self tanner.
 The end color is perfect, the scent is fresh and light, and you can use this cool blue gel over and over until you reach your desired level of tan without worrying about looking fake.

 2. Jergens Natural Glow Daily Moisturizer – Deal